 12. Keeping Food and Beverages Cold

-Salads – Pre-chill the Dutch oven in the refrigerator then put it to work either by serving green salads, potato salads, pasta salad, or any salad you care to make.
+Salads – Pre-chill the Dutch oven in the refrigerator then put it to work either by serving green salads, potato salads, pasta salads, or any salad you care to make.

 Don’t forget those desserts that can be served cold after you have pre-prepared them in your Dutch oven.